static-frame/static-frame/README.rst

 >>> data = sf.Frame.from_csv(sf.WWW.from_file('https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data'), columns_depth=0)

-Each record (row) in this data set describes observations of an iris flower: its sepal and petal characteristics, and its species (of which there are three).
-To display just the first few rows, we can use the ``head()``.
+Each record (row) in this dataset describes observations of an iris flower, including its sepal and petal characteristics, as well as its species (of which there are three).
+To display just the first few rows, we can use the ``head()`` method.
 Notice that StaticFrame's default display makes it very clear what type of ``Frame``, ``Index``, and NumPy datatypes are present.

 >>> data.head()
 <Frame>